-Aquatic No data for mixture is available.
-Using $EC{50}$ 's for ingredients, the estimated $EC{50}$ for the mixture is between 1 and 100 mg/L. This implies that concrete should be considered harmful in the aquatic environment.
+Supporting Data Aquatic No data for mixture is available.
+Using EC{50} 's for ingredients, the estimated EC{50} for the mixture is between 1 and 100 mg/L. This implies that concrete should be considered harmful in the aquatic environment.
 Water contaminated with this product is alkaline and should not be allowed to enter the environment.
-Bioaccumulation Not applicable Degradability Not applicable (predominantly natural products) Soil No data available for the mixture.
-The soil toxicity value for the mixture is estimated to be $\geq 100 \text{ mg/kg}$ .
+Bioaccumulation Not applicable Degradability Soil Not applicable (predominantly natural products) No data available for the mixture.
+The soil toxicity value for the mixture is estimated to be 3011 \geq 100 mg/kg.
 Terrestrial vertebrate This product is not considered harmful to terrestrial vertebrates.
-No $LC{50}$ (diet) data for ingredients are available and the classification is based on the $LD{50}$ (oral) - see section 11 - oral toxicity.
-Terrestrial invertebrate Biocidal Environmental effect levels The mixture is not considered harmful to terrestrial invertebrates.
-Not designed as a biocide.
-No EELs are available for this mixture or ingredients

-13. Disposal Considerations Restrictions There are no product-specific restrictions, however, local council and resource consent conditions may apply, including requirements of trade waste consents.
+No LC{50} (diet) data for ingredients are available and the classification is based on the LD{50} (oral) - see section 11 - oral toxicity.
+Terrestrial invertebrate The mixture is not considered harmful to terrestrial invertebrates.
+Biocidal Not designed as a biocide.
+Environmental effect levels No EELs are available for this mixture or ingredients 13.
+Disposal Considerations Restrictions There are no product-specific restrictions, however, local council and resource consent conditions may apply, including requirements of trade waste consents.
 Disposal method Disposal of this product must comply with the Hazardous Substances (Disposal) Notice 2017 and the requirements of the Resource Management Act for which approval should be sought from the Regional Authority.
 The substance must be treated and therefore rendered non-hazardous before discharge to the environment.
 Contaminated packaging Disposal of contaminated packaging must comply with the Hazardous Substances (Disposal) Notice 2017 clause 12.
-Ensure that the package is rendered incapable of containing any substance and is disposed in a manner that is consistent with the requirements of the substance it contained and the material of the package.
-If possible reuse or recycle packaging.
+Ensure that the package is rendered incapable of